A baby--Skyrme model with anisotropic DM interaction: Compact skyrmions revisited

-Next, in order to get a compacton, we add the 4th order terms as well.
-The model is constructed based on the term in the restricted baby-Skyrme model.
-When both the DMI and the 4th order terms are included, again no analytical solutions exist and we have to solve the equation numerically.
-We treat the model with the parameter set: $[0,\kappa_1,\kappa_{4a},0,\kappa_{0a},\kappa_{0b}]$.
-The model contains two types of derivative terms: the DMI and the Skyrme term, which break the scale invariance.
-The magnetic Skyrme model and the baby-Skyrme model possess soliton solutions for these terms and usually do not need to combine them for stability.
+Next, to obtain a compacton solution, we add the 4th-order terms.
+The model is constructed based on the term in the restricted baby--Skyrme model.
+When both the DMI and the 4th-order terms are included, no analytical solutions exist, and we have to solve the equation numerically.
+We treat the model with the parameter set $[0,\kappa_1,\kappa_{4a},0,\kappa_{0a},\kappa_{0b}]$.
+The model contains two types of derivative terms: DMI and the Skyrme term that hamper the scale invariance.
+The magnetic Skyrme model and the baby--Skyrme model possess soliton solutions for these terms and usually do not require a combination for stability.
 We shall look at Derrick's argument for the model.
 The energy applying the spatial rescaling $x\mapsto \mu x$ can be written as